flashbots/pm/README.md

 ### Flashbots Alpha is composed of MEV-geth & MEV-relay

-Any miner and mining pool can run [MEV-geth](https://github.com/flashbots/mev-geth), a simple 500-line upgrade patch to the [geth](https://geth.ethereum.org/) codebase (see [summary](https://github.com/flashbots/mev-geth#what-is-the-difference-between-mev-geth-and-geth) of the [diff](https://github.com/ethereum/go-ethereum/compare/master...flashbots:master#diff-c426ecd2f7d247753b9ea8c1cc003f21fa412661c1f967d203d4edf8163da344R1970)) that Flashbots open-sourced in November 2020.
+Any miner and mining pool can run [MEV-geth](https://github.com/flashbots/mev-geth), a simple patch on the [geth](https://geth.ethereum.org/) codebase (see [summary](https://github.com/flashbots/mev-geth#what-is-the-difference-between-mev-geth-and-geth).

 MEV-geth opens the aforementioned communication channel on the miners' side.
-This Alpha release constitutes the opening of the other side of the communication channel: any Ethereum user can now send their transaction bundles to miners via MEV-relay.
+This Alpha release constitutes the opening of the other side of the communication channel: any Ethereum user can now send their transaction bundles to miners via [MEV-relay](https://github.com/flashbots/mev-relay-js).
+MEV-relay is needed during the alpha to aggregate bundle requests from all users, prevent spam and DOS attacks on participating miner(s)/mining pool(s), and collect necessary system health metrics.

-While anyone is able to send transaction bundles directly to miners who have chosen to publish their MEV-geth node RPC endpoint, Flashbots has implemented a hosted gateway called [MEV-relay](https://github.com/flashbots/mev-relay-js), which forwards bundles to the miner(s) and/or mining pool(s) who register their MEV-geth nodes.
-MEV-relay provides spam prevention for registered miner(s)/mining pool(s), and enables users to reach all miners registered on MEV-relay in one place.

 ### Onboard Flashbots Alpha as a Miner